datahoarder/fec_individual_donors/README.md

-# Gathering all the FEC bluk detailed data with the command line and regular expressions
+# Gathering 25+ years of Federal Election Commission bulk detailed data using the command line and regular expressions

 [The Federal Election Commission contains a massive archive](http://www.fec.gov/finance/disclosure/ftpdet.shtml) of U.S. campaign finance data.
 The data is stored as flat, delmited text files.